 What is a Yeast Overgrowth?

-Yeast overgrowth is a problem occurs when Candida, which is a type of yeast (or fungi), gets out of balance with the normal good bacteria found in your digestive tract.
+Yeast overgrowth is a problem that occurs when Candida, which is a type of yeast (or fungi), gets out of balance with the normal good bacteria found in your digestive tract.

 Candida will take advantage of every opportunity it has to flourish.
-If your good bacteria are diminished, for whatever reason, of if you ingest things that help yeast to flourish, Candida will likely pounce.
+If your good bacteria are diminished, for whatever reason, or if you ingest things that help yeast to flourish, Candida will likely pounce.
 And once it gets hold, it can be very difficult to eradicate.

 What Causes a Yeast Overgrowth?